 The analysis in Table 4 represents the effect of the intervention on ISF across time for students.
-There was no statistical difference between the intervention and contrast groups at the initial time-point (-1.026, p = 0.711).
+There was no statistical difference between the intervention and contrast groups at the initial time-point (-1.026, p=0.711).
 The interaction effect tested to see whether or not the amount of difference between the intervention group and contrast group changed over time.
-For example, a large positive value for γ{11} would mean that students involved in the intervention tended to have larger gains in ISF over the contrast group students the longer they were involved in the intervention.
-In this analysis, however, the value for this interaction (0.167) was not statistically significant over time (p = 0.058) indicating that students in the intervention and control groups tended to have the same rate of change over time.
+For example, a large positive value for $\gamma{11}$ would mean that students involved in the intervention tended to have larger gains in ISF over the contrast group students the longer they were involved in the intervention.
+In this analysis, however, the value for this interaction (0.167) was not statistically significant over time (p=0.058) indicating that students in the intervention and control groups tended to have the same rate of change over time.

 Table 5 shows the effect of the intervention on PSF across time for students.
-As can be seen from this analysis, there was no statistical difference between the intervention and contrast groups at the initial time-point (-0.199, p = 0.927), thus indicating that they were statistically equivalent in terms of PSF when the program began.
+As can be seen from this analysis, there was no statistical difference between the intervention and contrast groups at the initial time-point (-0.199, p=0.927), thus indicating that they were statistically equivalent in terms of PSF when the program began.
 Also in model M1, the value for the interaction effect (0.417) was statistically significant over time (p < .001) thus indicating that students in the intervention group tended to have a larger rate of growth in PSF over time than did the students in the contrast group.

 Table 6 shows the effect of the intervention on students' NWF across time.
-Again, there was no statistical difference between the intervention and contrast groups at the initial time-point (-3.725, p = 0.309), thus indicating that they were statistically equivalent in terms of NWF when the program began.
+Again, there was no statistical difference between the intervention and contrast groups at the initial time-point (-3.725, p=0.309), thus indicating that they were statistically equivalent in terms of NWF when the program began.
 Also in model M1, the value for the interaction effect (0.337) was statistically significant over time (p = .003) thus indicating that students in the intervention group tended to have a larger rate of growth in NWF over time than did the students in the contrast group.
-It should be noted that one student in the treatment group was excluded from this analysis because the student began the study above benchmark and maintained scores above benchmark.